rwatts3/console/README.md

 ## Changelog

 ### [Milestone M2](https://github.com/graphcool/dashboard/milestone/2)
-* You can finally set values to **null** if they are not required!
+* You can finally set values to `null` if they are not required by the field.
-* Want to modify a list within the dashboard?
-Don't every write JSON ever again!
-We have a new popup for that!
-* If you had 20 models you needed to scroll on the side bar to get to the actions.
-Now the models are in an expandable list with "swooooooosh" animations!
-* We heard and we knew that the Project Settings Popup wasn't pretty.
-So we dedicated an entirely new page for the settings!
-You can even create and revoke system tokens from there.
-That'll enable you to control your Graphcool models, relations and actions manually! 🔧
-* Adding a new model doesn't give you an annoying popup.
-It's now all in a sleek and awesome inline design.
-(Yeah, we have an awesome designer 🖌)
+* Working with scalar list values is now a lot easier in the data browser.
+* The number of models can grow pretty fast in a project which hides the rest of the side navigation.
+We now auto-collapse the list of models when you don't need them.
+* We added a new way of authentication called "Permanent Auth Tokens" which is especially useful for server-side scripts.
+You can create and revoke tokens from our new project settings page. 🔑
+* We simplified the process of adding a new model.
-* Unsaved changes? no they won't be lost!
-We will prompt you to make sure you want to discard them.
+* Unsaved changes?
+We will prompt you to make sure you don't discard them accidentally.
 * Instead of showing everybody the hash of password fields, we now hide it behind a rows of __*__s.
-Double-click to reveal the hash! 🎩
+(Double-click to reveal the hash. 🎩)
-* Checkout what you browser title displays when you're on the dashboard!
-We put an emoji in there, just to let you spot it between your 200000 tabs. #giveYourTabSomeLove
-* *Fixed*: We talked with Safari and clearly communicated our definition of our relationship.
-Now we are on the same page everything should be rendered correctly.
+* *Fixed*: The dashboard now looks the same in Safari.

 See **[here](CHANGELOG.md)** for a full list of all changes (features/bug fixes).